A Defensive Computing Checklist

 Clearly, Ethernet is your friend here. iPhones and iPads can use Ethernet with an appropriate adapter.
 Likewise there are USB type A and USB type C adapters for Ethernet that can be used with any computing device with a USB port.

 To put this in perspective, the strongest option is preventing the operating system from knowing where it is.
 If this is not possible, then you need to try and prevent the operating system from giving the location to applications and to web browsers.
 In the case of browsers, there are probably configuration options in both the browser and the operating system for this.
-For more on this, see the Location Tracking topic on the main page.
+For more on this, see the Location Tracking topic.

 Windows 10, for example, offers OS level configuration options for Location in System Settings -> Privacy -> Location.
 In the resulting panel, insure that everything is off.
 On a lower level, Windows users should probably disable the Windows Geolocation service (a.k.a. lfsvc).
 The description says that it "...monitors the current location of the system and manages geofences (a geographical location with associated events).
 If you turn off this service, applications will be unable to use or receive notifications for geolocation or geofences."
 There may be a down side to disabling this service, I have not tested this extensively.
 But, I doubt it.

 As an example of browser location settings, consider the Location settings for the Chrome browser (the screen shot is from Chrome 93 on Windows).
-You can access the location settings directly at chrome://settings/content/location.
+You can access the location settings in Chrome at chrome://settings/content/location (last checked with v116 on Windows 10).
 Here is where you control whether the Chrome browser is allowed to tell websites the location of the computer/phone/tablet.
 This assumes that the operating system and the browser already know the location.
 One slip-up in configuring this and a VPN can no longer hide your location from a website.

 I have yet to see any VPN provider mention that location blocking should be configured in both the operating system and the web browser that you use.
 That would burst their marketing bubble.